 This all changed in 1879 when construction was begun on a railway suspension bridge.
 This had been designed by Thomas Bouch, builder of the Tay Railway Bridge that opened in 1878.
 The collapse of the Tay Bridge with large loss of life on 28 December 1879 brought a halt to work on Bouch's Forth Bridge.

 The Forth Bridge that was finally built between 1883 to 1890 was designed by Sir John Fowler and Benjamin Baker.
 It is a testament to conservative over-engineering: this was one bridge they didn't want to collapse under the weight of a train or the pressure of the wind.
 Between 1958 and 1964, North Queensferry acquired its second world class bridge, the Forth Road Bridge.
 When this was opened by the Queen on 4 September 1964, the ferries which used to operate from the slipway a few hundred yards to the west of the centre of North Queensferry ceased, and the village again became bypassed by advances in transport technology.

 Yet while North Queensferry is bypassed by the Forth bridges, it is also defined by them.
-The two bridges converge on the village from across the water, and North Queensferry fills the space between them and spills out a little beyond them.
+The two older bridges converge on the village from across the water, and North Queensferry fills the space between them and spills out a little beyond them.
 And wherever you are in North Queensferry the views are dominated by one or other, or both bridges.
 But while anywhere else the Forth Road Bridge would attract your undivided attention, it is the massive dark red structure of the Rail Bridge that overshadows, often literally, the village.
 No-one actually lives under the bridge as it carries the railway 158ft overhead, but in places it does feel like it.
-And with a third bridge under construction, the Queensferry Crossing, to the west of the existing Forth Road Bridge the link between the village and its bridges is unlikely to end anytime soon.
+And with a third bridge nearing completion, the Queensferry Crossing, to the west of the existing Forth Road Bridge the link between the village and its bridges is unlikely to end anytime soon.